 Independent or Private Adoption.
 Any placement of a child for adoption in Massachusetts made

 by anyone other than an adoption placement agency licensed or approved by the Department.
 Such adoptions are illegal unless made pursuant to M.G.L. c.
-28A, § 11(c) and M.G.L. c.
 210, § 11A.

+Internal Investigation.
+The process undertaken by a licensed or approved placement agency of reviewing documents and interviewing individuals to determine the veracity of allegations of non-compliance with EEC's licensing regulations.
+The internal investigation must be documented in a written report that states the allegations, describes the investigative activities, states the findings and draws relevant conclusions.
+The report must also describe any corrective action taken by the licensee and recommendations to prevent similar incidents from occurring in the future.

 Interstate Compact.
 Compact on the placement of children from one state to another.
 M.G.L.